IterIS: Iterative Inference-Solving Alignment for LoRA Merging: Experiments

 \textbf{Experimental Setup.} We applied IterIS to large language models for integrating multiple NLP tasks including in-domain task integration and multi-task integration \footnote{In-domain task: Tasks within the same domain or subject area, often with varied objectives but sharing a common context.
 Multi-task: Distinct tasks with different goals, inputs, or outputs, potentially spanning across multiple domains.}.
 For in-domain task integration, we utilized FLAN-t5-large~\cite{https://doi.org/10.48550/arxiv.2210.11416} on Emotion datasets~\cite{scherer1994evidence, mohammad2012emotional, mohammad2017wassa, mohammad2017wassa} which cover a wide range of sentiments.
 We applied our method with 50 inputs per task for inference, \(\alpha\) set to \(1 \times 10^{-7}\), and used 10 iterations.
 We explored all the possible task combinations, specifically two-task, three-task, and four-task integrations for in-domain scenarios.
 For multi-task integration, we used FLAN-t5-base~\cite{https://doi.org/10.48550/arxiv.2210.11416} as the backbone model across seven datasets in the GLUE benchmark~\cite{wang2018glue}.
 Input features were derived by performing inference on 50 inputs per task, with \(\alpha\) set to \(1 \times 10^{-4}\) and 10 iterations.
 We framed classification tasks as generative tasks.

 \textbf{Metrics and Baselines.} For in-domain task integration, we evaluate the performance of the unified model across all task combinations using the F1 score.
 For multi-task integration, Accuracy is used for all the tasks except COLA~\cite{warstadt2019cola}, which is assessed using the Matthews correlation coefficient (MCC)~\cite{matthews1975comparison}.
 To align the MCC metric range with accuracy, we apply linear normalization to scale MCC values between 0 and 1.
 Our algorithm is benchmarked against linear merging and the state-of-the-art method, RegMean~\cite{jin2022dataless}.
+We additionally introduce three extra baselines for the multi-task integration subset, with results provided in the appendix.

 \textbf{Main results.} \textbf{1)} For in-domain task integration, there are a total of 4 in-domain tasks, resulting in $C_{4}^{2} + C_{4}^{3} + C_{4}^{4} = 11$ combinations.
 We present the average F1 scores across all 11 combinations for each task in the In-Domain section of Table \ref{tab:task_integration_comparison}.
 It can be observed that our IterIS significantly outperforms both the Linear and RegMean approaches, with improvements over RegMean of 3.6\%, 2.1\%, 0.3\%, and 2.6\% on all the in-domain tasks, respectively. \textbf{2)} For Multi-Task integration, we tested all pairwise combinations, totaling $C_{7}^{2} = 21$ combinations.
 We calculated the average metric for each GLUE sub-task across these 21 combinations, as shown in the Multi-Task section of Table \ref{tab:task_integration_comparison}.
 Our method consistently outperforms both Linear and RegMean, with the only exception being a slightly lower average score than linear merging on COLA.
 Notably, our method shows significant improvement over RegMean on MNLI, COLA, and MRPC, with increases of 1.7\%, 1.4\%, and 0.9\%, respectively.
-Please refer to the appendix for detailed experimental results for each combination.
+Please refer to the appendix for detailed results.